 The core business of Umfulana, which is now a private limited company with offices on two continents and a staff of 25, has shifted.
-No longer a small provider of tours to South Africa, the company now arranges tailor-made itineraries for travellers to a wide variety of destinations worldwide.
+No longer a small provider of tours to South Africa, the company now arranges tailor-made itineraries for travellers to a great variety of destinations worldwide.
 As a tour operator with our head-office based in Germany we have decided to focus on Europe as destination for our international clients.

 Yet certain things have not changed:

 - Every client is assigned to a regional specialist who oversees the planning of the tour from beginning to end.

 - Our staff members regularly visit the destinations they sell.

 - We offer unique lodgings ranging from African bush lodges to Sicilian olive mills.